Skip to main content

 One-time extraction with immediate termination

 Some use cases only need a single extraction, like importing a year of transaction history.
-After the task run completes, terminate the connection to remove credentials from Deck Vault:
+After the task run completes, delete the credential to remove it from Deck Vault:

 Task run output and stored files remain available.
 Only the credentials are removed.